20,000 Leagues Under the Sea: Submarine Voyage: Ride experience

 Despite the extensive 20,000 Leagues Under The Sea overhaul the attraction was given, essentially it was still the same as its Californian counterpart Submarine Voyage, in both its underwater show scenes and narration, except for a few occasional differences.

 The adventure began as the guests made their way down into the back of the submarine, bending to miss the low-level raised rear hatch, and finding a place on board.
-Throughout the voyage, an eerie organ version of the Disney film's main theme would play on a never-ending loop, allowing for a narration backing as well as a piece of stall music if required.
-Following the standard Disney-style introduction and safety notes from the helmsman, the narration, in the voice of Captain Nemo, would begin.
+Throughout the voyage, an eerie organ version of the Disney film's main theme played on a never-ending loop, allowing for a narration backing, as well as a piece of stall music if required.
+Following the standard Disney-style introduction and safety notes from the helmsman, the narration began, in the voice of Captain Nemo.

-With the submarine clear of the dock, the diving sequence would begin, with hundreds of air bubbles filling the porthole view, creating the illusion of descent.
+With the submarine clear of the dock, the diving sequence began, with hundreds of air bubbles filling the porthole view, creating the illusion of descent.
 Once clear, the Captain introduced himself to his passengers, and then introduced them to the underwater plains around Vulcania.
-In the lagoon, guests could see moray eels, crabs, lobsters, sea bass, clams and turtles as well as a host of smaller tropical fish.
+In the lagoon, guests could see moray eels, crabs, lobsters, sea bass, clams and turtles and a host of smaller tropical fish.

 Minutes later, in another tribute to the Disney film, an "underwater party" of divers would come into view, as animatronics wearing replicas of the Harper Goff-designed deep sea diving equipment worked kelp beds and wrangled with rebellious turtles.

 With the bubbles from the waterfall at the cavern entrance simulating a surface storm, the Captain would order the submarine down into the depths as a precaution, and the guests enter the show building section of the attraction.
-Within minutes, the devastation such natural phenomenon can create was made clear with the ominous Graveyard Of Lost Ships, with shipwrecks from various centuries littering the sea bed, guarded by the silent, gliding figures of sharks.
+Within minutes, the devastation such natural phenomenon can create was made clear with the ominous Graveyard of Lost Ships, with shipwrecks from various centuries littering the sea bed, guarded by the silent, gliding figures of sharks.

-Leaving the destruction behind, the Nautilus would reach the North Pole, circumnavigating the Polar Ice Cap from below the surface, and narrowly avoiding large icebergs stabbing through the water.
+Leaving the destruction behind, the Nautilus reached the North Pole, circumnavigating the Polar Ice Cap from below the surface, and narrowly avoiding large icebergs stabbing through the water.
 Venturing deeper, the Nautilus entered the eerie world of the Abyss, where guests viewed examples the many weird and strange species of deepwater fish that thrive in such an environment.

 Rising slightly, one of the final discoveries made is the ruins of Atlantis, along with a typical Disney-fied two-armed sea serpent, accompanying mermaids that can apparently tame it, and a treasury bursting with jewels and gold.
-With the ruins of the ancient civilization soon left behind, the Nautilus would enter the final phase of its journey, with a tribute to the most iconic and memorable part of the 1954 Disney film: the attack of the giant squid.
-After seeing a much smaller sister Nautilus trapped in the clutches of one such creature (curiously marked XIII on the tailfin), the passenger submarine would be attacked itself by long, thrashing tentacles.
+With the ruins of the ancient civilization soon left behind, the Nautilus entered the final phase of its journey, with a tribute to the most iconic and memorable part of the 1954 Disney film: the attack of the giant squid.
+After seeing a much smaller sister Nautilus trapped in the clutches of one such creature, marked XIII on the tailfin, the passenger submarine was attacked by long, thrashing tentacles.